ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 agg_share = Vdaf.aggregate(agg_param, out_shares)
 ~~~

-Implementation note: For most VDAFs, it is possible to aggregate output shares
+Implementation note: For most VDAFs, including Prio3, it is possible to
-as they arrive rather than wait until the batch is collected.
-To do so however,
+aggregate output shares as they arrive rather than wait until the batch is
-it is necessary to enforce the batch parameters as described in
+collected.
+For the batch modes specified in this document, it is necessary to
-{{batch-validation}} so that the Aggregator knows which aggregate share to
+enforce the batch parameters as described in {{batch-validation}} so that the
-update.
+Aggregator knows which aggregate share to update.

 The Helper then encrypts `agg_share` under the Collector's HPKE public key as
 described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.